alphagov/govwifi-tech-docs/source/documentation/set_up.md

 netsh wlan set profileorder name="GovWifi" interface="Wi-Fi" priority=1
 ```

+## Sign up for incident alerts

+Subsribe to updates on the [GovWifi status page](https://status.wifi.service.gov.uk/) to be notified when there's an incident.

+It's best to sign up using the shared, monitored email address you entered on GovWifi admin.

 ## Advertise GovWifi in your organisation

 To make sure your users know they can use GovWifi, you should advertise the service.